-Course Name: Wood Design Honors

-Prerequisite: Wood Design completion with high achievement
+Course Name: Wood Design Honors Grades: 11-12 Prerequisite: Wood Design completion with high achievement Credit: 0.5 Fine Art

-or Permission of Instructor

 Description: This is a semester course.
 This course expands upon the design and construction techniques of Wood Design.
 Students will explore the properties and qualities of wood that lend themselves to more free form, creative work.
 They will be exposed to various artists and cultural contributions of the woodworking arts throughout history.
 Students will design and create works in wood that show an understanding of line, shape and form.
 They will be expected to record plans and progress through a sketchbook and/or notebook.
 The course will culminate with a student exhibition.